ibm-cloud-docs/satellite/storage-ocs-local.md

 <br />

-## Creating an OpenShift Container Storage configuration in the command line
+## Creating an OpenShift Data Foundation configuration in the command line
 {: #sat-storage-ocs-local-cli}

 1. Log in to the {{site.data.keyword.cloud_notm}} CLI.